zapman449/monitorama_2016_notes/Wed02__Prometheus__by_Brian.Brazil.md

     * can alert on 25% of machines being down.
 * Efficient
     * Single server can handle 800k samples/sec
-    * New varibt encoding only uses 1.3 bytes/sample
+    * New varibit encoding only uses 1.3 bytes/sample
-    * Node exporter produces 7000 time series, so even wht a 10s scrape interval, a single prometheus could handle 10k machines
+    * Node exporter produces 7000 time series, so even with a 10s scrape interval, a single prometheus could handle 10k machines
     * This efficiency means that the vast majority of users never need to worry about scaling